...

 What Not to Do

 A lot of laundry mistakes start with good intentions.
+Avoid these common mistakes when dealing with moldy clothes.

-• do not shake moldy clothes indoors
+• Do not shake moldy clothes indoors.

-• do not wear moldy items before cleaning
+• Do not wear moldy items before cleaning.

-• do not store damp clothes
+• Do not store damp clothes.

-• do not assume one wash always fixes everything
+• Do not assume one wash always fixes everything.

-• do not keep badly damaged items just because you feel bad throwing them away
+• Do not keep badly damaged items just because you feel bad throwing them away.

 Frequently Asked Questions